-- a) In the first instance allocation to Mutual Funds for [•]% of the QIB Portion shall be determined as follows: - In the event that Bids by Mutual Fund exceeds [●]% of the QIB Portion, allocation to Mutual Funds shall be done on a proportionate basis for [●]% of the QIB Portion. - In the event that the aggregate demand from Mutual Funds is less than [●]% of the QIB Portion then all Mutual Funds shall get full Allotment to the extent of valid Bids received above the Offer Price. - Equity Shares remaining unsubscribed, if any, not allocated to Mutual Funds shall be available for Allotment to all QIB Bidders as set out in (b) below; - b) In the second instance Allotment to all QIBs shall be determined as follows: - In the event that the oversubscription in the QIB Portion, all QIB Bidders who have submitted Bids above the Offer Price shall be allotted Equity Shares on a proportionate basis, upto a minimum of [●] Equity Shares and in multiples of [●] Equity Shares thereafter for [●]% of the QIB Portion. - Mutual Funds, who have received allocation as per (a) above, for less than the number of Equity Shares Bid for by them, are eligible to receive Equity Shares on a proportionate basis, upto a minimum of [●] Equity Shares and in multiples of [●] Equity Shares thereafter, along with other d.
+- a) In the first instance allocation to Mutual Funds for 5% of the QIB Portion shall be determined as follows: - In the event that Bids by Mutual Fund exceeds 5% of the QIB Portion, allocation to Mutual Funds shall be done on a proportionate basis for 5% of the QIB Portion. - In the event that the aggregate demand from Mutual Funds is less than 5% of the QIB Portion then all Mutual Funds shall get full Allotment to the extent of valid Bids received above the Offer Price. - Equity Shares remaining unsubscribed, if any, not allocated to Mutual Funds shall be available for Allotment to all OIB Bidders as set out in (b) below; - b) In the second instance Allotment to all QIBs shall be determined as follows: - In the event that the oversubscription in the QIB Portion, all QIB Bidders who have submitted Bids above the Offer Price shall be allotted Equity Shares on a proportionate basis, upto a minimum of 1,48,800 Equity Shares and in multiples of 800 Equity Shares thereafter for 40.26% of the QIB Portion. - Under-subscription below 40.26% of the QIB Portion, if any, from Mutual Funds, would be included for allocation to the remaining QIB Bidders on a proportionate basis.
+The aggregate Allotment to QIB Bidders shall not be more than 1,48,800 Equity Shares.

+d.
 ALLOTMENT TO ANCHOR INVESTOR (IF APPLICABLE)